andeart/home-assistant.io/source/_integrations/tesla_fleet.markdown

 Energy flows can be calculated from `Battery power` and `Grid power` sensors using a [Template Sensor](/integrations/template/) to separate the positive and negative values into positive import and export values.
 The `Load power`, `Solar power`, and the templated sensors can then use a [Riemann Sum](/integrations/integration/) to convert their instant power (kW) values into cumulative energy values (kWh), which then can be used within the energy dashboard.

+## Troubleshooting

+- **Integration is broken after the January 2025 API pricing updates**
+  1. Follow the instructions in the '**Setting up the Developer Application**' section above.
+  2. Go to your Tesla Fleet integration page in Home Assistant, then click the '**RECONFIGURE**' button to bring the integration wizard up.
+     - If the '**RECONFIGURE**' button is not visible, clear any Application Credentials related to Tesla Fleet from your Application Credentials page (can be found at `http://homeassistant.local:PORT/config/application_credentials`), then restart Home Assistant.
+After the restart, navigate to the Tesla Fleet integration page and the '**RECONFIGURE**' button should be visible.
+  3. Follow the steps in the '**Linking the Developer Application with Home Assistant**' section above.

+- **Integration shows errors even after successfully authorizing with the Tesla developer app**
+  1. The error log should usually help communicate if a specific piece in the integration is missing.
+  2. Sometimes a simple restart of Home Assistant should help it re-establish the connection with Tesla's API.
+You may be asked to re-authenticate in some cases.